Starting position / boundary conditions

 The customer operates various plant sizes.
 The delivery quantities are in the range of 10 to 200 Nm3/h.

-The solution of HAUG includes different sized 1-stage compressors of SOG, TEG and TOG types, which are adapted to the size of the installation and are installed locally in the production.
+The solution of HAUG Sauer includes different sized 1-stage compressors of Pluto, Neptune and Sirius types, which are adapted to the size of the installation and are installed locally in the production.

 - Application in the beverage industry to reduce CO2 enrichment